jameshnsears/xqa-perf/README.md

 # xqa-perf [![Build Status](https://travis-ci.org/jameshnsears/xqa-perf.svg?branch=master)](https://travis-ci.org/jameshnsears/xqa-perf)
 * end to end performance metrics.
-* See .travis.yml for a simple end to end test.
+* see .travis.yml for a simple end to end test.
+* run bin/e2e.sh to build a local end to end environment (assumes bin/build.sh run and xqa-test-data cloned).

 ## 1. Introduction
 xqa-perf is a unit test - [test/xqa/perf_test.py](test/xqa/perf_test.py) - that easily, and reliably, demonstrates the core (ingest to shard) end to end performance of xqa.